-Measurement Techniques – Electrostatic Discharge Immunity Test”, tested with the TFCS functionality mounted in a grounded electrical enclosure.
+Measurement Techniques – Electrostatic Discharge Immunity Test”, tested with the TFCS functionality mounted in a grounded electrical enclosure and using the Human Body model at 2KV, 4KV, 6KV and 8KV.
+USB testing shall be limited to 4KV.

 WIRE REQUIREMENTS

 Capacity ratings